Guernica: 1366–1936

 The laws of Biscay continued to be drawn up under this tree until 1876, with each town and village in the province sending two representatives to the sessions, known as General Assemblies.
-This early form of democracy was recorded by the philosopher Rousseau, by the poet William Wordsworth, by the dramatist Tirso de Molina and by the composer Iparragirre, who wrote the piece called Gernikako Arbola ("The Tree of Gernika" in Basque).
+This early form of democracy was recorded by the philosopher Rousseau, by the poet William Wordsworth, by the dramatist Tirso de Molina and by the composer Iparragirre, who wrote the piece called Gernikako Arbola (Basque for The Tree of Gernika).

 When the Domain of Biscay was incorporated into the kingdom of Castile, the king of Castile visited Guernica and swore an oath under the Tree promising to uphold the fueros or local laws of Biscay.
 The oath of King Ferdinand, known as the "Catholic Monarch", on June 30, 1476, is depicted in a painting by Francisco de Mendieta popularly known as "El besamanos" ("The Royal audience").
 On July 3, 1875, during the Carlist Wars, the pretender to the throne, Don Carlos, also visited Guernica and swore the oath.
 Throughout the 19th century, there were frequent meetings under the Tree, including both General Assemblies and other political events.

 By the 18th century, there was a square at the centre of the town, flanked by the town hall, a public gaol housing prisoners from all over the Lordship of Biscay, a hospital and a poor-house for local people.
 Day-to-day life comprised agriculture (growing of cereals, vegetable and fruit), crafts (menders, tailors, cobblers, flax manufacturers) and trade (transportation and sale of goods and produce).

 This was also a time of continual conflicts with the neighbouring parish of Lumo over disputed land.
 These disputes were not finally settled until 1882, when the two parishes joined to form Gernika-Lumo.

 The first industrial factories were set up in the early years of the 20th century.
-This encouraged population growth, and the town grew from 4,500 inhabitants in 1920 to 6,000 in 1936.
+This encouraged population growth, and the town grew from 4,500 inhabitants in 1920 to around 7,000 in 1936.